 The TOE provides the Advanced Encryption Standard (AES) algorithm according to the Advanced Encryption Standard.
-F.HW_AES is a modular basic cryptographic function which provides the AES algorithm as defined by FIPS PUB 197 [19] by means of a hardware co-processor and supports the AES algorithm with three different key lengths of 128, 192 or 256 bit.
+F.HW_AES is a modular basic cryptographic function which provides the AES algorithm as defined by FIPS PUB 197 [17] by means of a hardware co-processor and supports the AES algorithm with three different key lengths of 128, 192 or 256 bit.
 The keys for the AES algorithm shall be provided by the Smartcard Embedded Software.
 For encryption the Smartcard Embedded Software provides 16 bytes of the plain text and F.HW_AES calculates 16 bytes cipher text.
-The calculation output is read by the Smartcard Embedded Software.
-For decryption the Smartcard Embedded Software also provides 16 bytes of cipher text and F.HW_AES calculates 16 bytes plain text.
+The calculation output is read by the Smartcard Embedded Software also provides 16 bytes of cipher text and F.HW_AES calculates 16 bytes plain text.
+The calculation output is read by the Smartcard Embedded Software also provides 16 bytes of cipher text and F.HW_AES calculates 16 bytes plain text.
 The calculation output is read by the Smartcard Embedded Software.